-As an avid coffee drinker, you might be brewing your coffee the same way with the same method every day - and that’s okay!
-However, to get the most quality coffee flavor out of your cup of joe you might want to follow these methods and tips:
+As an avid coffee drinker, you might be brewing the same way with the same method every day - and that's okay!
+However, to get the most quality flavor out of your cup of joe, you might want to follow these methods and tips:

-- Pour Over Brewing Method: Use finer coffee grounds like table salt for smaller pour-over cones/brewers and sea salt sized grounds for larger brewers like Chemex.
-Pour-over brewing methods make it easier to experiment to really get the subtle flavors out of each brew.
+- Pour Over Brewing Method: Use finer grounds like table salt for smaller pour-over cones/brewers and sea salt-sized grounds for larger brewers like Chemex.
+Pour-over brewing methods make it easier to experiment to get the subtle flavors out of each brew.

-- French Press Brewing Method: Coffee from a French Press is made by letting grounds soak in hot water for 4-5 minutes.
-When done correctly, this causes a stronger, bolder cup of coffee.
-Break out your coffee grinder and try it out!
+- French Press Brewing Method: Brewing with a French Press starts by letting grounds soak in hot water for 4-5 minutes.
+When done correctly, this causes a more robust, bolder flavor.
+Break out your grinder and try it out!

 - Automatic Drip Brewing Method: This is your standard, easy-to-use coffee maker.
-You’ll want to use medium-fine grounds when brewing your morning coffee in one of these.
-Also, watch the amount of water you’re using so you aren’t weakening your it and missing out on the delicious coffee flavor.
+You'll want to use medium-fine grounds when brewing your morning joe in one of these.
+Also, watch the amount of water you're using so you aren't missing out on the delicious flavor.

 Ready to find the best dark roast coffee?

-Get your balanced, perfect cup of coffee from Caruso’s Coffee.
-You can find your new go-to cup of joe with our robust range of dark roast coffee blends.
-By using beans from all over the world and roasting them until we get the right amount of flavor from each crack, Caruso’s Coffee makes the best dark roast coffee.
+Get your balanced, perfect cup of coffee from Caruso's.
+By using beans from all over the world and roasting them until we get the right amount of flavor from each crack, Caruso's makes the best dark roast coffee.